Nootm/KryptoBot/README.md

 For setting up TradingView, you may check this article from WunderTrading first: https://help.wundertrading.com/en/articles/5173846-tradingview-strategy-alert-automation.
 The main difference is, for mailbox mode you need to select "Send email-to-SMS" in "more options" instead of Webhook URL, and for webhook mode you would fill in the url box with your own server address.

-Here's an example in headless mode:
+Here's an example in headless mode using webhook mode:
 ```json
 {
     "http_url": "https://api.bybit.com",